 This is all somewhat confusing, and a few examples are given.
-These are all in the context of the environment shown in Table 1 in section 4.1.
+These are all in the context of the environment shown in Table 1 on Page 13.

 If "Joe Bloggs" is supplied, a subtree search of

 Physics, University College London, GB